Considering a San Antonio investment property?

 That’s a lot of people competing for living space.

 Then, there is the housing shortage.
+The inventory of available homes continues to grow from previous months.
 A balanced market typically has six months’ worth of housing supply.
-In San Antonio, the supply is down to 1.6 months.
-In other words, if no new homes were listed for sale, the housing supply would run out in 1.6 months.
+In San Antonio, the supply is down to 1.2 months.
+In other words, if no new homes were listed for sale, the housing supply would run out in 1.2 months.
+This represents a strong seller’s real estate market.

 The tighter the supply, the better it is for property owners.